 The first of these buttons (with the "yellow mesh" icon) runs the mesh generator.
-The solver actually automatically calls the mesh generator to make sure that the mesh is up to date, so you never have to call the mesher from within femme.
+The solver actually automatically calls the mesh generator to make sure that the mesh is up to date, so you never have to call the mesher from within femm.
 However, it is almost always important to get a look at the mesh and see that it "looks right."
 When the mesh generation button is pressed, the mesher is called.
 While the mesher is running, an entry labeled "triangle" will appear on the Windows taskbar.
-Triangle is actually a console application that runs in a minimized window.
 After the geometry is triangulated, the finite element mesh is loaded into memory and displayed underneath the defined nodes, segments, and block labels as a set of yellow lines.